SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 three animated dots show inside).
 With the html tool, a version is created each time you click submit.

+<a id="fonts"></a>

-## Fonts
+## Fonts (** available 31-03-2022 **)

+The research catalogue provides the following fonts:

+__Sans-serif:__

+- Anton (similar to __Impact__)
+- Nimbus Sans L (similar to __Helvetica__)
+- Arimo (similar to __Arial__)
+- Carlito (similar to __Calibri__)
+- Open Sans
+- Lato
+- PT Sans (Research Catalogue logo uses this)

+__Serif:__

+- Crimson Pro
+- Libre Baskerville
+- Merriweather

+__Monospace:__

+- Roboto
+- Courier Prime
+- IBM Plex Mono
+- Roboto Mono

-In the past, Research Catalogue allowed users to select fonts that were common on Windows and OS X computers.
-Correct rendering of these fonts depended on having them available on the readers computer.
-The RC couldn't serve them to the readers computer, since their license status does not allow this.
-This resulted in smaller or bigger visual differences if the user didn't have these fonts installed, and a warning message to the user.
+If you have older exposition (before 01-04-2022), you will also be able to select different fonts.
+The reason for this is that Research Catalogue allowed users to select fonts that were common on Windows and MacOS.
+The licensing around these propietory fonts prevented us from providing it to the user in case they did not have it.
+When a font was not available, the browser would switch to an alternative and this resulted in smaller or bigger visual differences and a warning message to the user.

-The solution to this problem is that Research Catalogue now starts providing a set of freely licensed fonts, which means the fonts are served with the content, so can never be missing.
-To ease the switch, we have selected replacements that are designed to closely match the "classic" fonts, so migrating shouldn't have too big of an impact.
+The current solution to this problem is that Research Catalogue now provides a set of fonts that we can host ourselves.
+This guarentees that a font can never be missing.
+To ease the switch, we have included replacements that are designed to closely match common fonts like Arial, Calibri and Helvetica, so migrating shouldn't have too big of an impact.
 Older expositions will keep their current fonts but allow you to also use the new ones.
-Published expositions expositions cannot be changed, but you could create a new version of the exposition.
+Published expositions expositions cannot be changed, but you can create a new version of the exposition.

 In new expositions, the default is to only allow these new fonts: